 - 1½ cups yellow onion, thinly sliced

 - 1½ cup broccoli, washed and dried, finely chopped

 - 1¼ cup carrot peels, from about 2 large carrots (see instruction no. 3)

 - 1¼ cup red bell pepper, thinly sliced

 - 1 cup loosely packed, fresh mint leaves, washed and dried

+- Prep tofu.
 Keeping the tofu in one piece, pat it dry with paper towels.
-Then cut it into 2 thinner chunks (see image above.)
+Then cut it into 2 smaller chunks (see image in post above.)
 Use a vegetable peeler to make super thin "noodles" out of the chunks.
 Set aside.
 (There will likely be pieces at the end that are too small to peel -- you can just cut that into thin slices.)

+- Cook onion and garlic.
 Coat the bottom of a large sauté pan with the oil.
-Add the onion and garlic and cook over medium-high, stirring often, heat until the onion is soft and becoming golden, about 10 minutes.
+Add the onion and garlic and cook over medium-high, stirring often, until the onion is soft and becoming golden, about 10 minutes.

 - Prep carrots, add everything together and cook.
 Peel the carrots, and then continue to peel them until you have as many noodles/ribbons as possible.
 Then add the carrots and broccoli to the pan, and cook just until tender, about 6 minutes.
 Then gently stir in the pepper, mint leaves, and the tofu noodles.
 Some of the noodles will tear, and that's okay.

 - Add remaining ingredients.
 Add the orange juice and and chili paste.
 Mix gently and then season to taste with salt and pepper.